 The Circuito de Jerez – Angel Nieto is located in the southern part of Spain.
 The track was first opened in 1985, and it regularly hosts a number of events — including Formula One, Superbike World Championship, GP3 Series, and F4 Spanish amongst others.
 The track first received a modification just four years after opening.
 In its modern version, the circuit is over 4.428 km.
 There are also 13 turns.

-The Spanish MotoGP riders were last seen in action in 2019 when the event was held on May 5.
+The Spanish MotoGP will be held on 30 April – 03 May 2020.
 The race is usually held during May to overcome the intense heat that can prevail at this location during the summer period.
 May acts as a shoulder season, and teams can experience substantially lower levels of heat.
 The event has also been shifted to early May to avoid rainy conditions.
 The track can also experience very cold weather during January, and they make an excellent testing location for mimicking winter races.